fablabbcn/mdef-docs/docs/2025-26/year-1/t-2/design-studio-02/index.md

 === "12/01"

-    **DS02 Introduction.
-Why to Problematize?**

-    **Goals:** Critically look back at your project, reflect on the feedback from the Design Dialogues, and propose a new scope, goals and next steps.

-    **Activity:** Briefly present in class Artifact–Statement–AV Narrative, presented in the Design Dialogues + a summary of the most relevant feedback received.

-    **Assignment:** Reflect on your and your project’s current stage of development allowing your project to talk back.
-Analyze your so-called “failures” as opportunities for redefining your frames of reference and repositioning yourself and your project accordingly.

-    **Deliverable:** Problematize Yourself: present yourself with 5 errors + 5 fascinations (based on all your creative process till the moment).

-=== "12/01"

     **Problematize Yourself.
 Guests: [Toni Llàcer](https://www.elisava.net/en/teaching-staff/toni-llacer-phd/)**

+    **Assignment for 12/01:**
+    Reflect on your and your project’s current stage of development allowing your project to talk back.
+    Analyze your so-called “failures” as opportunities for redefining your frames of reference and repositioning yourself and your project accordingly.
+    **Deliverable for 12/01:**
+    Problematize Yourself: present yourself with 5 errors + 5 fascinations (based on all your creative process till the moment)

     **Goals:**
     -	Emphasize the importance of rigor and depth in design research to inform interventions.